-The Sustainability Standards Comparison Tool supports evaluations of standards’ performance against user-defined preferences, benchmarks and each other.
+The Sustainability Standards Comparison Tool helps evaluate the performance of standards against user-defined preferences, benchmarks and each other.

 Online comparison tool